awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 /
 ```

-### Backing Up an Archived Redo Log from a Sequence Number Range<a name="Appendix.Oracle.CommonDBATasks.BackupArchivedLogs.Sequence"></a>
+### Backing up an archived redo log from a sequence number range<a name="Appendix.Oracle.CommonDBATasks.BackupArchivedLogs.Sequence"></a>

 To back up specific archived redo logs for an Amazon RDS Oracle DB instance by specifying a sequence number range, use the Amazon RDS procedure `rdsadmin.rdsadmin_rman_util.backup_archivelog_sequence`\.
 The sequence number range specifies which archived redo logs to back up\.